Software Development Cost Calculator: Estimating With AI Powered Engineering

 How do you calculate software development cost?

 Multiply your team size by project duration by hours per month by blended hourly rate.
 The calculator above runs that math.
-The two variables that actually matter are the rate (which depends on where your team works) and the AI productivity boost (which depends on whether your team can judge AI output).
-A 5-person Philippines team for 6 months at $35/hour with a 20% AI boost runs roughly $269K.
-The same team in the US at $150/hour runs $1.15M before AI adjustment.
+Two variables move the number most.
+The rate depends on where your team works, and the AI productivity boost depends on whether your team can judge AI output.
+A 5-person Philippines team for 6 months at $35/hour with a 20% AI boost runs roughly $134K.
+The same team in the US at $150/hour runs $720K before AI adjustment.
+Just remember the calculator only prices the work you can see: scope creep and rework, not the hourly rate, are what blow most real budgets.

 How much does AI reduce software development cost?